PembaSherpa111/Holiday_Manager/README.md

 # Installation Guide
 Only Holiday_Manager.py and holidays.json are required.
 But both of these file needs to be in same location.

+# Module needed:
+json, beautifulsoup, requests, dataclass, datetime, and os

 # Some Note on week number
 week 1 starts with the 1st Monday of the year.
 So, week 0 consist of the days before 1st Monday of the year.

-# Module used:
-json, beautifulsoup, requests, dataclass, datetime, and os